-It was crazy to see how, as soon as we entered into German territory, leaving the quiet countryside in Czech Republic, everything became much more organized and configured.
+It was crazy to see how, as soon as we entered into German territory, leaving the quiet countryside in the Czech Republic, everything became much more organized and configured.
 Germans sure love to keep their houses well built and intact — just like their cars.

 [Further Reading: Living with a local family and getting horse-riding lessons in Germany]

 I could never have guessed that eastern Germany’s best-kept landscapes would be Saxon Switzerland, in the state of Saxony.
 Though locally known as the Elbe mountains, it was hardly a mountain range in is more real and conscious form sense.
-Sandstone structures came out, standing erect, out or nowhere, and everywhere, among the dense forest, which sometimes resembled to the fingers of a giant, and sometimes a tall row of statues.
+Sandstone structures came out, standing erect, out of nowhere, and everywhere, among the dense forest, which sometimes resembled the fingers of a giant, and sometimes a tall row of statues.
 The baffling landscape reminded me of big boulders and the Emptiness in Hampi.
 I was immediately consumed with a desire to touch the Elbe and be engulfed by their isolation.

 Spread out far below, I could see the Elbe River, villages dotting its banks, the flat-topped Lilienstein where a castle once stood, and in the far distance, the outline of Königstein Fortress.
 Every now and then a train would pass through, at a far distance, with sometimes carrying a few dozen cars, and sometimes, passengers.

 Despite the chill that had set in as clouds took over the sky, the wind gusts blowing through the viewpoint was occasionally warm.